Dog Teeth Cleaning: Who Should Do It?

 In addition to daily brushing, frequent deeper cleanings are recommended.
 The frequency of your dog’s cleaning appointments will depend on your ability to brush your dog’s teeth and your dog’s individual dental health, which is often a result of genetics.

 If you notice that your dog has bad breath, the early signs of tartar buildup, or gum disease, see your veterinarian.
-Most vets routinely perform dental cleanings, and if they do not, or your dog requires advanced dental procedures, they can recommend a veterinarian or a veterinarian dentist.
+Most vets routinely perform dental cleanings and, if they do not or your dog requires advanced dental procedures, they can recommend another veterinarian or veterinary dentist.

 What’s Involved in a Professional Dog Dental Cleaning?

 During a professional cleaning, your dog will be sedated.
-A dental cleaning may consist of the following (and may vary from vet to vet):
+A dental cleaning may consist of the following (which may vary from vet to vet):

 - Basic blood work to confirm good organ function